 Is Paul's Local Silencing of Women in Ephesian Worship Per 1Timothy A Ruling For All The Church Now?

-It may also help to make clear that the pastoral teaching gift, prohibited to women by Paul at 1Timothy2,12, is distinct from the evangelist gift per Ephesians 4,11 in that an evangelist doesn't necessarily have teaching authority over men, only the local pastor has that.
+It is also helpful to make clear that the pastoral teaching gift, prohibited to women by Paul at 1Timothy2,12, is distinct from the evangelist gift per Ephesians 4,11 in that a woman evangelist doesn't necessarily have teaching authority over men, only the local pastor has that.

 And no one can dispute that women were the first Christian evangelists- those at the empty tomb, and the first to see him risen, Mary Magdala.
-No one can dispute that at one time in Corinth women were welcome to prophesy, which is a arguably a higher gift than either pastoring evangelizing.
+No one can dispute that at one time in Corinth women were welcome to prophesy, which is an arguably a "higher" gift than either pastoring or evangelizing, that helps set essential biblical teaching priorities.
 1Corinthians11,5, Ephesians4,11-12.

 The claim of women being silent in public worship thereafter (tell that to Miriam, or Deborah, or Sarah, or Mary, all prophesying and magnifying the Lord) up until the late 19th century is not surprising.
 It was the culture and tradition of the church, up until the Pentecostal movement in the late 19th century when the Holy Ghost started to change the church and its culture in this regard.

-And as every Christian knows, the word (properly discerned) and the Spirit govern the church in every age.
-And there is little doubt after 100 years of women preaching, and the vastly speeded up wave of women preachers in the last 20 years, that the Holy Ghost wants it to continue everywhere.
+And as every Christian knows, the word and the Spirit, properly discerned, govern the church in every age (cf Revelation2-3).
+And there is little doubt after 100 years of women preaching, and the vastly speeded up wave of women evenagelists in the last 20 years, that the Holy Ghost wants it to continue everywhere.

-It may not be your churchs' politics, but politics in the present era, as it has always has (see Revelation 1,9) boils down to who gets to preach and can they preach Jesus alone and his gospel?
+It may not be your churchs' politics, but politics in the present era, as it has always has been (cf Revelation 1,9, John the Revelator is under persecution for his prophetic preaching), boils down to who gets to preach Jesus and his gospel, rather than church politics and customs based on non biblical man made hierarchies.

 It's time to let women preach Jesus with power and conviction.